SaketJNU/software_engineering/GITAM-Lab/List_of_Programs.md

      - use get()
      - change values
      - use len()
-18.Write a Python program to create a tuple with different data types.:
+18. Write a Python program to create a tuple with different data types.:
       - Add items
       - len()